 Use this sign for “go potty” which is the ASL Finger Spelling letter “T” for toilet” and then point to the ground which means “go potty, there”.

 Walk around and keep tapping on the pups shoulder and repeating the “go potty” sign until the dog does it’s potty business done.
 Once your deaf dog goes potty, give the dog a big smile, a thumbs up sign (for “good job”) and then you can reward the dog/puppy by unleashing the dog to go explore (only unleash the dog if you have a fenced in area).
 The reward for the dog is do go EXPLORE after the pup goes potty.
 If you don’t have a fenced area, you can still give the dog a big smile, a thumbs up sign and a treat.
 Repeat, repeat, repeat!
-Also if you don’t have a yard you can un-clip your deaf dog from the leash and clip a 20 or 30 foot long line on for them to go explore (long lines run around $20 at your local pet supply store).
+Also if you don’t have a yard you can un-clip your deaf dog from the leash and clip a 20 or 30 foot long line on for them to go explore (long lines run around $8 on Amazon).
+If it is cold outside put a jacket on your puppy and as soon as he/she goes potty as a reward they get to come into the warm house.
+We prefer potty training in the winter because the puppies do their business right away because they know their reward is the warm house.
+Since we feed our dogs four smaller meals a day, I always know my puppies poo times and they are like clock work so we stay outside until the puppy poos.
+My puppy Axl poos 6 times a day.

 What our Deaf Dogs Rock potty training method does is achieve three specific goals.